taligentx/dscKeybusInterface/README.md

 * **Unlocker**: Checks all possible 4-digit installer codes until a valid code is found, including handling keypad lockout if enabled.
 The valid code is output to serial as well as repeatedly flashed with the built-in LED.

 * **KeybusReader**: Decodes and prints data from the Keybus to a serial interface, including reading from serial for the virtual keypad.
 This can be used to help decode the Keybus protocol and is also handy as a troubleshooting tool to verify that data is displayed without errors.
+For esp8266/esp32, `KeybusReaderIP` enables connectivity over WiFi.

   See [`src/dscKeybusPrintData.cpp`](https://github.com/taligentx/dscKeybusInterface/blob/master/src/dscKeybusPrintData.cpp) for all currently known Keybus protocol commands and messages.
 Issues and pull requests with additions/corrections are welcome!